My portfolio – May update – snowball effect

-The market still grew this month with the S&P 500 trending up 1.77% which doesn’t sound like a ton but even 1.77% is quite a bit of money when your portfolio reaches 400k like it did for me with the last update
+The market still grew this month with the S&P 500 trending up 1.77%.
+That doesn’t sound like a ton but even 1.77% is quite a bit of money when your portfolio sits at 400k.
+That milestone was hit with the last update!

-That sort of movement yields almost $7000 in growth at my level and that dollar total is pretty damn exciting.
+That sort of movement yields almost $7000 in growth at my level.
+That dollar total is pretty damn exciting.
 That means that now these types of months and even smaller ones can yield portfolio growth that’s much larger than my monthly contributions.

 That’s great to see but also makes you think about the other end of the coin flip.
-We’ve been lucky enough to have a bull market that has continued to run and that looks great on the page when it comes to portfolio size but one always has to be ready for the reverse as well if we see a large drop.
+We’ve been lucky enough to have a bull market that has continued to run.
+That looks great on the page when it comes to portfolio size but one always has to be ready for the reverse as well if we see a large drop.

 It’s great to see 10k+ monthly growth but the reverse won’t feel so great when it happens.
-I’ve had 8 straight months of portfolio growth and 14 positive months out of the last 15 which is pretty amazing but as a more realistic investor, that sort of consistent growth makes me a bit nervous that one of those negative periods is coming.
+I’ve had 8 straight months of portfolio growth and 14 positive months out of the last 15.
+That’s pretty amazing but as a more realistic investor, that sort of consistent growth makes me a bit nervous that one of those negative periods is coming.

 I’m not even talking valuations here, I’m just talking about expectations.
 The stock market does trend up in the long run but it also takes pauses in the short run.
-Don’t get me wrong, I don’t mind those pauses as they’re an opportunity to buy at lower prices and that ain’t so bad even if it looks bad on the page.
+Don’t get me wrong, I don’t mind those pauses as they’re an opportunity to buy at lower prices.
+That ain’t so bad even if it looks bad on the page.

-With all that in mind, I don’t have any plans to change my investments right now and have continued to purchase on the way up but I do have expectations that this sweet ride will probably take a slow pause eventually.
+With all that in mind, I don’t have any plans to change my investments right now and have continued to purchase on the way up.
+However, I do have expectations that this sweet ride will probably take a slow pause eventually.

 I mentioned that the last estimates for Q1 growth rate were around 9% so if we end up seeing 13.5%, that’d be pretty damn fantastic.
-That’s pretty optimistic considering there’s still a good amount of companies left including a ton of retail companies which may show weakness in their earnings growth this year.
+That’s pretty optimistic considering there’s still a good amount of companies left.
+That includes a ton of retail companies which may show weakness in their earnings growth this year.

-If this level of growth can continue into Q2 and for all of 2017 then this stock market may still have a ways to go before we see a pause and yet I can’t help but be wary whenever we see such a long term sustained growth cycle even if it means great things for my portfolio.
+If this level of growth can continue into Q2 and for all of 2017 then this stock market may still have a ways to go before we see a pause.
+Still, I can’t help but be wary whenever we see such a long term sustained growth cycle.
+Even if it means great things for my portfolio.